 He was there to promote his book A Possible Life, but after talking about the chaos of mental illness and personality disorders stacked up in his 2005 novel Human Traces, that's the one we decided to purchase and have signed.

-He told a very funny story about taking an online personality disorder test as one of his characters, who turned out the be off the scale.
+He told a very funny story about taking an online personality disorder test as one of his characters, who turned out to be off the scale.
 Then sitting it as himself, only to discover - to his wife's amusement - that he was fairly normal, except for narcissistic tendencies.
 He felt this may be true of most authors.